waldronlab/curatedMetagenomicData/README.md

 ## Accessing Data From the Command Line

-You must install `R`, `Bioconductor`, and `curatedMetagenomicData` using the instructions above.
-Additionally, you must install the `docopt` R package:
+You must install *R*, *Bioconductor*, and *curatedMetagenomicData* using the instructions above.
+Additionally, you must install the *docopt* package from within *R*:
 ```
 BiocInstaller::biocLite("docopt")
 ```

 Then:

 1. Download the [curatedMetagenomicData shell script](https://github.com/waldronlab/curatedMetagenomicData/blob/master/inst/commandline/curatedMetagenomicData).

 2. Make sure it has executable permissions:
 ```
 chmod a+x curatedMetagenomicData
 ```

 3. Make sure the R executable at the top of the script is correct (by default `/usr/bin/Rscript`).
 Check where your `Rscript` is installed by `which Rscript`.

-4. Place the `curatedMetagenomicData` file somewhere in your PATH, or invoke it using `./curatedMetagenomicData`.
+4. Place the *curatedMetagenomicData* file somewhere in your PATH, or invoke it using `./curatedMetagenomicData`.
+Use `./curatedMetagenomicData -h`to see its help.

 ## Adding New Data